Vyral/base-template/_posts/2021-09-21-what-are-the-leading-indicators-when-it-comes-to-assessing-the-real-estate-market.md

 {% include excerpt.html %}

 Hi there, it's [Scott Himelstein](https://www.facebook.com/scott.himelstein){: target="_blank" rel="noopener"} with the [Scott Himelstein Group](https://www.facebook.com/ScottWorks4u){: target="_blank" rel="noopener"}.
-As a realtor I often got asked the questions on a daily basis, what is the market like?
+As a realtor I often get asked the questions on a daily basis, what is the market like?
 Or how is the market?
-Today, I'm going to detail how the these leading indicators can help you asses the market whether you are looking to buy or sell a home.&nbsp;
+Today, I'm going to detail how the these leading indicators can help you assess the market whether you are looking to buy or sell a home.&nbsp;

 The **first indicator** is inventory.
 We look at inventory in terms of the amount of months of supply; which is how long will it take for all of the current properties that are active to sell if there are no new homes coming on the market.
 In a normal market, this is about 6 months worth of homes.
 Earlier this year, in most of LA County, there was under a month supply of inventory on the market that helped fueled multiple offers and homes selling above their asking price.&nbsp;